 - Programme for the Endorsement of Forest Certification (PEFC™)

 Forest Stewardship Council® (FSC®)

 The FSC is an independent, nongovernmental, not-for-profit organization established to promote the responsible management of the world’s forests.
 It provides standard setting, trademark assurance and accreditation services for companies and organizations interested in responsible forestry.
-Products carrying the FSC label are independently certified to assure consumers that they come from forests that are managed to meet the social, economic and ecological needs of present and future generations.
+Products carrying the FSC label are independently certified to assure consumers that they come from forests or other approved sources that are managed to meet the social, economic and ecological needs of present and future generations.
 Today, FSC operates in more than 80 countries, wherever forests are present.
 For further information, please visit fsc.org.